Manaf-10/Snake_Game/README.md

-# Snake Game
+Snake Game

-### Date: [30/06/2025]
+Date: [30/06/2025]
-### By: [Manaf Hujairi]
+By: [Manaf Hujairi]

-### Description
+Description
 A snake game where the player controls a snake that eats a ball to grow longer and earn points.
 If the snake's head collides with its own body, the player loses, and the level resets.

-### Technologies Used
+Technologies Used
-* JavaScript
+JavaScript
-* HTML
+HTML
-* CSS
+CSS

-### Getting Started
-- The player will start in a menu with the game title that has a start game and a button that has a dark mode or a light mode
-- The snake will start in the middle of the board
-- A red ball will spawn randomly at the start of the game , when the snake head gets in the same block as the ball the snake size increses by one
-- The player gets a point
-- When the snake head gets on the same block as the snake body parts everything is reseted and (you lose) message will be displayed
+Pseudocode
+Initialize Game Variables:

+Create game board
+Define game size
+Initialize snake, ball, and score variables
+Create Game Board:

+Loop through board size
+Create cells with alternating colors
+Append cells to the game board
+Initialize Snake:

+Create snake head and body segments
+Set initial position for the snake head
+Spawn Ball:

+Randomly generate a position for the ball
+Ensure the position is empty and not where the snake starts Game Loop:

+Set up key event listeners for movement (WASD and arrow keys) Store the last direction of movement
+Continuously update the snake's position based on last direction Check for collisions:
+If snake head collides with body, call gameLost()
+If snake head reaches ball, increase score and spawn new ball Move Snake:

+Update head position
+Move body segments to follow the head
+Game Lost Function:

+Reset score and snake position
+Clear the game board
+Update Score Display:

+Show current and best scores
-### Screenshots
+Screenshots
+game board game menu

-### Future Updates
+Future Updates
-- [ ] Add levels with increasing difficulty
+[ ] Add levels with increasing difficulty
-- [ ] Implement sound effects
+[ ] Implement sound effects
-- [ ] Completed UI design
+[ ] Completed UI design

-### Credits
+Credits
 none